vfsas3/nos-gen-ai-hackathon/tutorials/git_tutorial.md

 ---

 ## 📥 2.
-Cloning Your Fork
+Cloning Your Fork Using HTTPS in Google Colab

-To get started with your fork of the repository, you'll need to clone it to your local machine.
-Here’s how to do it using HTTPS:
+To clone a GitHub repository (or your fork) using Google Colab, you can use the "!" command to run shell commands directly in a code cell.
+Here’s how you can do it using HTTPS:

 🔗 Where to find the link:
+1. **Open Google Colab**:
+    Go to Google Colab and create a new notebook.
-1. **Navigate to Your Fork**:
+2. **Navigate to Your Fork**:
    Go to your GitHub account and find your fork of the repository.
 It will be listed under your username.
 2. **Get the Clone URL**:
    - Click the green **Code** button located near the top right of the repository page.